-This is the all-important first half of our adult lives.
-One of the reasons it's so important is that the decisions you make and actions you take regarding retirement stewardship early in your adult life will have a dramatic impact on your later years.
+This is the all-important first third of our adult lives.
+One of the reasons it's so important is that the decisions you make and the actions you take regarding retirement stewardship early in your adult life will have a dramatic impact on your later years.
 It may seem like a lifetime away (and in a sense it is), but don't let that deter you.
 Decide early on that you are going to be a good steward.
 Trust me – you'll be glad you did!

 During this period, most people are trying to build a career and start a family.
-Earning is the focus and saving may be very low on your list of goals during this period, but you need to start saving as soon as possible for two very important reasons: 1) to build a reserve in case of an emergency; and 2) for retirement so you can take advantage of the "magic" of compound interest and growth over the longest possible time.
+Earning is the focus and saving may be very low on your list of goals during this period, but you need to start saving as soon as possible for two very important reasons: 1) to build a reserve in case of an emergency, and 2) for retirement so you can take advantage of the "magic" of compound interest and growth over the longest possible time.
 (The longer the time, the greater the "magic"!)

 A minimum set of recommended actions in your 20s to early 30s are:

 Find work you are good at and enjoy.

 Work is a gift from God, and work is good.
 And, your ability to work and earn an income is your greatest asset.
 Choosing a career that you enjoy, that you are good at, and that the world needs and is willing to pay for, is the most important thing at this stage of your life.
 You can't give, spend, save, or invest what you don't have.

 No matter what your income is, develop a monthly spending plan, and stick to it.
 This is one of the most important things you can do because it helps you accomplish many of the other things on this list.
 Consider Quicken Software, You Need a Budget (YNAB), Bantivity (for Mac) or an online tool such as Mint.com.
 You can even use old fashioned paper and pencil or a computer spreadsheet.
 Bottom line: just do it!